modelica/fmi-guides/ls-bus-guide/demos/flexray-node/README.md

 This directory contains a demo FMU a FlexRay node.

-The CAN node periodically sends a FlexRay message in slots 1 and 3 or 2 and 4 of each cycle.
+The FlexRay node periodically sends a FlexRay message in slots 1 and 3 or 2 and 4 of each cycle.
 Which set of slots is used depends on the parameter `IsSecondNode`.

 The FMU requires a simulator with support for countdown clocks, triggered clocks, event mode and variable step size.